 My goal will be to lead a Socratic discussion, encouraging each participant to link his or her teaching experiences to the ideas we discuss.
-In the 2014 evaluations, one teacher commented: "...it felt very much like a Socratic seminar, which made us feel like philosophers ourselves."
-Participants receive a supplementary book of readings that I put together specifically for the Seminar.
-One participant mentioned that receiving this ahead of time would be helpful.
-The 2016 Seminar will include a new package sent in advance containing a better organized book of readings with clear citations and three complimentary (new this year) paperbacks: John Dewey's The Child and The Curriculum Including the School and Society (Cosmo Classics 2008); John Locke's Some Thoughts Concerning Education (Hackett Publishing Company, Inc.; First Paperback Edition, 1996); and William James' Talks to Teachers (Dover Publications; Reprint edition, 2001).
-Having all 16 participants using the same edition significantly enhances the discussions.
-Participants will be asked to read Locke's Some Thoughts Concerning Education before coming to Boston.
-I would also of course update a 2016 Seminar with insights from new books published since the 2014 Seminar, such as Dana Goldstein's The Teacher Wars and Elizabeth Greene's Building a Better Teacher.
+In the 2014 evaluations, one teacher commented: "I liked the method of the class-it felt very much like a Socratic Seminar, which made us feel like philosophers ourselves."

+Participants receive a supplementary book of readings created specifically for the Seminar.
+One participant mentioned that receiving this ahead of time would be a helpful improvement.
+The proposed Seminar will include a newly designed package sent to participants in advance, containing an updated and well-organized book of readings that will have clear citations and three complimentary paperbacks: John Dewey's The Child and The Curriculum, John Locke's Some Thoughts Concerning Education, and William James' Talks to Teachers.
+Participants will be asked to read Some Thoughts Concerning Education before coming to Boston.
+I will also incorporate in the Seminar insights from newly published books, such as Dana Goldstein's The Teacher Wars, Geraldine Clifford's Those Good Gertrudes, and Dale Russakoff's The Prize: Who's In Charge of American Schools?

-To enhance understanding as well as to provide pace and variety, I will show sections of a PowerPoint I created on educational philosophers.
+To enhance understanding as well as to provide pace and variety, we will look at sections of a PowerPoint I created on educational philosophers.
 I often supplement my presentations at conferences with sections from this PowerPoint.
-Additionally, we will watch A Touch of Greatness, which portrays a master teacher, Albert Cullum, and was a big hit with the 2014 Seminar Scholars.
+Additionally, we will watch A Touch of Greatness, which portrays master teacher Albert Cullum.
+This documentary was a big hit with the 2014 Seminar Scholars.
 We will watch and discuss the highly debated film Waiting for Superman, which raises questions of choice and competition, unions and tenure, and of the role of charter schools in American education.
-A field trip to Cambridge will include a guided tour of the Mount Auburn Cemetery, which was designed in the 1830's with educational purposes in the planning, and to Harvard University to see what insights we might acquire from the country's oldest university.
+A field trip to Cambridge will include a guided tour of the Mount Auburn Cemetery, which was designed in the 1830's with educational purposes in the planning, and to Harvard University to visit William James Hall.

 Week One.
-After outlining the goals of the Seminar and introducing ourselves, we will begin by tackling our first philosopher, John Locke.
-Our goals will be to understand Locke's radical critique of contemporary British education and to link Locke's suggestions to current debates about student health, motivation, temperament, character education, play, and self-discipline.
-We will look at the connection between Locke's book and contemporary best-sellers, such as Susan Cain's Quiet and Paul Tough's How Children Succeed.
-We will try to categorize which of John Locke's suggestions are time bound and which are relevant, discussing the qualities of the ideal teacher then and now.
+After outlining the goals of the Seminar and introducing ourselves, we will tackle our first philosopher, John Locke.
+Our goals will be to understand Locke's radical critique of 17th century British education and to link Locke's suggestions to current debates about student health, motivation, temperament, character education, play, and self-discipline.
+We will look at the connections between Locke's Some Thoughts Concerning Education and contemporary best-sellers, such as Susan Cain's Quiet (exploring temperament and introversion) and Paul Tough's How Children Succeed (stressing perseverance and character).
+We will try to categorize which of Locke's suggestions are time bound and which are relevant, discussing the qualities of the ideal teacher, then and now.
+We will discuss my article "John Locke: An Education Progressive Ahead of His Time," published in Education Week in August of 2014.